JD-accounts/oxygenna/docs/src/templates/pages/docs.md

 - [AngularJS Fundementals in 60min](https://www.youtube.com/watch?v=i9MHigUZKEM)
 - [Official Docs Guide](https://docs.angularjs.org/guide)

+### Yeoman Gulp Angular Generator

+At the start of this project we used the [Yeoman generator for AngularJS with GulpJS](https://github.com/Swiip/generator-gulp-angular) to generate the gulp tasks and structure of the app.
+This is a good place to look if you are looking to do extra build processes with the template.

 ### Angular Material

 For developers using AngularJS, Angular Material is both a UI Component framework and a reference implementation of Google's Material Design Specification.
 This project provides a set of reusable, well-tested, and accessible UI components based on Material Design.